bestbat/Homura/README.md

 # Installation/Uninstallation :cd:

-Note: Packages often lag behind ports.
-If you want the latest version, and the package is not available, then you should install the port.
+Note: Packages can lag behind ports.
+If you want the latest version you may want to use the `latest` repository instead of `quarterly`.

 ### Installing from FreeBSD repository